bmartin1/bmartin1.github.io/_posts/2021-04-01-everyday-sounds.md

     </div>
 </div>
 <div class="caption">
     The acoustic scene of a kitchen is composed by sounds that carry a meaning and allow inhabitants to react accordingly.
-For example, the sound of the espresso pot whistling indicates that the coffee is ready!
+For example, the sound of the espresso pot whistling indicates that coffee is ready!
 </div>